rnaveensrinivas/Python/README.md

 - **Method Objects**: Methods can be stored and called later, just like function objects.
 - **Pitfall with Mutable Class Variables**: Mutable objects like lists or dictionaries should not be used as class variables if they are meant to be unique to each instance.

-## "Random Remarks" (9.4)
+## Some Remarks

-This section discusses some important points regarding attributes, methods, and conventions in Python classes.
-It provides insights into the behavior of instance and class attributes, method conventions, and some additional aspects related to how Python handles classes and objects.
+Let's look at some important points regarding attributes, methods, and conventions in Python classes.
+Looking into the behavior of instance and class attributes, method conventions, and some additional aspects related to how Python handles classes and objects.

-#### 1. **Instance vs. Class Attributes**
+### 1. Instance vs. Class Attributes
 - **Priority of Instance Attributes**: If an attribute with the same name exists in both the instance and the class, the instance attribute takes priority during attribute lookup.

 **Example:**